Alta controversy: History

 The background for the controversy was a published plan by the Norwegian Water Resources and Energy Directorate (NVE) that called for the construction of a dam and hydroelectric power plant that would create an artificial lake and inundate the Sámi village of Máze.
 After the initial plan met political resistance, a less ambitious project was proposed that would cause less displacement of Sámi residents and less disruption for reindeer migration and wild salmon fishing.

 On 12 July 1978, Folkeaksjonen mot utbygging av Alta-Kautokeinovassdraget (People's Action Against the Development of the Alta-Kautokeino River Basin) was founded, creating an organizational platform for first opposing and then resisting construction work.
 This group and others filed for an injunction in Norwegian courts against the Norwegian government to prevent construction from beginning.

 On 1 May 1979, environmental minister Gro Harlem Brundtland wore a Sámi costume in inner Finnmark; "the opponents" of the construction of the dam in Alta viewed the performance as being tasteless for an environmental minister that had not been listening to Sámi interests.

 In the fall of 1979, as construction was ready to start, protesters performed two acts of civil disobedience: at the construction site itself at Stilla, activists sat down on the ground and blocked the machines, and at the same time, Sámi activists began a hunger strike outside the Norwegian parliament.

-Documents that have since been declassified, show that the government planned to use military forces as logistical support for police authorities in their efforts to stop the protests.
+Documents that have since been declassified show that the government planned to use military forces as logistical support for police authorities in their efforts to stop the protests.

 The prime minister at the time, Odvar Nordli, pre-empted such an escalation by promising a review of the parliament's decision, but the Norwegian parliament subsequently confirmed its decision to dam the river.
 More than one thousand protesters chained themselves to the site when the work started again in January 1981.
 The police responded with large forces; at one point 10% of all Norwegian police officers were stationed in Alta (during which time they were quartered in a cruise ship).
 The protesters were forcibly removed by police.

 For the first time since World War II, Norwegians were arrested and charged with violating laws against rioting.
 The central organizations for the Sámi people discontinued all cooperation with the Norwegian government.
-Two Sámi women even travelled to Rome to petition the Pope.
+Two Sámi women travelled to Rome to petition the Pope.

 The Supreme Court ruled in favor of the government in early 1982, at which point organized opposition to the power plant ceased, and construction of the Alta Hydroelectric Power Station was completed by 1987.